rges-pit/rges-pit.github.io/docs/_pages/sci_transits.md

 Monitoring of over 100 million stars with exquisite photometric precision will enable RGES to potentially discover between 60,000 and 200,000 transiting exoplanets.
 Most of these planets will be giants on close-in orbits, but Roman should also discover approximately 10,000 planets with small radii (< 4R_earth).
-A comprehensive, pixel-level simulation study was conducted by [Wislon et al. 2023](https://iopscience.iop.org/article/10.3847/1538-4365/acf3df/meta){:target="_blank"} to estimate the predicted yield of transiting planets by Roman, assuming recent survey designs and occurrence rates for transiting planets.
+A comprehensive, pixel-level simulation study was conducted by [Wilson et al. 2023](https://iopscience.iop.org/article/10.3847/1538-4365/acf3df/meta){:target="_blank"} to estimate the predicted yield of transiting planets by Roman, assuming recent survey designs and occurrence rates for transiting planets.

 <figure>